canonical/subiquity/doc/explanation/security-overview.rst

 ----------------------------------------------------------------

-The Ubuntu Server ISO offers SSH access to the installation system to facilitate installations that need to start over a minimal serial line, and that may not be rich enough to run the installer user interface.
-In that case, the SSH access information is printed on that serial line.
+The Ubuntu Server ISO offers SSH access to the installation system to facilitate the following installation use cases:

+ * The installation needs to start over a minimal serial line, which may not be capable of running the installer user interface; in that case, the SSH access information is printed on that serial line.

+* The user prefers using SSH access to interact with the installer interface (for example, for richer language support).

 Additionally, from the Subiquity UI, one can see the SSH access information by navigating to the :guilabel:`Help -> Help on SSH Access` menu item.